AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/planning-a-project/project-duration.md

 You can locate the Project Planned and Actual Durations in the following areas of Workfront:

-* .In the Project Details area, in the Overview section.
+* .
+In the Project Details area, in the Overview section.

   For more information about the Overview sub-tab of a project, see the article [Manage information in the project Overview area](../../../manage-work/projects/manage-projects/understand-project-overview-area.md).